3D Motion Artist

 Marcos’s journey to making 3D art has been exploratory and self-driven.
 Completing an Art Foundation in France taught him traditional artistic skills and a love with outdoor watercolour painting.
 Marcos first transitioned to making digital artworks in 2018 when he bought his first iPad and became increasingly comfortable with Photoshop.
 “The tablet eliminated any friction between drawing and PC,” says Marcos, “I found it totally intuitive because it had the feel of a sketchbook.”

-Later on during the pandemic, Marc began to use Cinema 4D, which since 2018 has been accessible free of charge and led to many artist embracing 3D art for the first time.
-As he was getting to grips with 3D modelling, Octane released a free version of its unbiased rendering engine for Mac users in 2020, which helped Marcos produce quirky and convincing textures and movement to animate his creations.
+Later on during the pandemic, Marc finally made the switch to 3D: he began to use the 3D modelling software Cinema 4D, which since 2018 has been free of charge and therefore very accessible.
+There are several steps to making 3D artwork.
+After modelling the shape using a complex network of polygons, Marcos then picks what materials and lighting to simulate.
+Finally, the image is computed, or rendered, to incorporate all these different visual qualities of texture, reflectivity, shading, etc. into a coherent 3D model.
+The better the rendering engine you use, the more life-like or 'real' the lighting and textures will seem.
+In 2019, Octane released a free version of its unbiased rendering engine for Mac users in 2020, which helped Marcos produce quirky and convincing textures and movement to animate his creations.
 “I was really lucky that this technology became available, and that I could use professional-grade tools on a budget.”

 Marcos’s own imaginary creations are shaggy, bendy, bouncing and strutting.
 They have a childish irreverence that constantly delights, and convey Marcos’ own fascination with nature and hand-made objects.
 This year, Marcos exhibited a trio of digital rendering canine characters in the 2022 Mmaison show in his home town Bogota, Colombia.
-He has also experimented with displaying his artworks using Augmented Reality, and is currently making a series of renders based on
+He has also experimented with displaying his artworks using Augmented Reality, in order for his works to pop up in a real gallery space on viewer's screens.
+Currently, Marcos making a series of renders based on